 Class A - Industrial users subject to Federal Pretreatment Standards.

 Class B - Users not covered by Federal Pretreatment Standards but have the potential to discharge toxic pollutants.

-Class C - Users discharging pollutants that are generally not toxic but could overload the treatment plant and cause it to violate operating limits.
+Class C - Users discharging pollutants that are generally not toxic but could overload the POTW and cause it to violate operating limits.

-Class D - Users with "special" discharges from projects not associated with routine industrial or commercial fixed processes.
+Class D - Users with "special" discharges from sources not associated with routine industrial or commercial fixed processes.

-Click here to obtain a pretreatment permit application (pdf) or here to obtain a pretreatment permit application (Word doc).
-"Special" discharges, such as those associated with groundwater remediation projects, require a separate permit.
-Click here to obtain a special discharge permit application (pdf) or here to obtain a special discharge permit application (Word doc).
+Download a pretreatment permit application (pdf) or a pretreatment permit application (Word doc) for Class A-C facilities.
+A separate permit is required for Class D dischargers, such as those associated with groundwater remediation projects.
+Download a special discharge permit application (pdf) or a special discharge permit application (Word doc).